CSDC-K/VV2/README.md

 # HOW CAN I GET READY RAT?

-first open with any idle or note pad
+first open rat with any idle or note pad

 go to the end of the file and you see this line : client.run("TOKEN HERE")